dem-5on/social_media_api/README.md

-My personal social media platform written in FastAPI framwork and postgresql for database.
-For was just for learnig
+My personal social media API written in FastAPI framwork and postgresql for database.
+This API allow users to create, read, delete and update posts.